Country Guides

 Additional holidays

-Some industries or organisations may provide additional holidays through collective agreements or company policies.
+Some industries or organizations may provide additional holidays through collective agreements or company policies.

 Sick leave